Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Project - Written 40 3~4 Week 12 , WORDS= 1500 words Designing a scientific webpage.
-In this assessment you will be asked to design an informative web-site on a particular disease state, and how this disease is treated.
-A significant portion of the mark is attributed to how well you can demonstrate your knowledge of the drug's mechanism of action.
+Poster 40 3~4 Week 13 , WORDS= 1000 words Designing and presenting a scientific poster.
+In this assessment you will be asked to design an informative poster on a particular disease state, and how this disease is treated.
+A portion of the mark will be given for presentation and how well you can use primary literature to critically appraise current treatment approaches.

 Component 1 subtotal: 60